bespokejs/generator-bespoke/README.md

 $ yo bespoke
 ```

-If you want the generator to skip `npm install` (and also `bundle install` for an AsciiDoc-based presentation), set the `skip-install` switch to false:
+If you want the generator to skip `npm install` (and also `bundle` for an AsciiDoc-based presentation), use the `skip-install` switch:

 ```bash
 $ yo bespoke --skip-install
 ```

-You'll then be instructed to execute the the commands that the generator skipped.
+In this case, you'll be instructed to execute the the commands that the generator skipped.

 Refer to the README at the root of the generated project for instructions on how to get started developing your new presentation.